 There can be enough sunny days when it gets warm enough to hang out on the beach and even sunbathe.
 The average temperature in February is 12-15C degrees but some days can be warmer.
 The water is too cold to swim, but this time of the year is the best for sightseeing, nature walks and visiting Turkish villages (like this cute Sirince village not far from Izmir).
 It is definitely the quietest time to visit Turkey.

 Considering it’s an offseason, expect accommodation and cafes to be cheaper than normally.
 Also, Turks don’t seem to bargain as much (shopping lovers, this is the time to go.)
-You can also check the last minute travel packages, those often include all-inclusive deals, if you prefer it that way.
+You can also check the last minute travel packages, which often include all-inclusive deals, if you prefer it that way.

 Serbia is another country that makes a list of the cheapest places to travel in Europe.
 It is a quite popular destination for winter travelers but mainly because of the secret mountains and ski resorts.
 They make a great budget alternative to European resorts while holding up the good quality for slopes and accommodation.
 There plenty of resorts to choose from but the most known are Kopaonik Ski Resort and Stara Planina Resort.